Charles Dennis: Television, film, and video

 A web series based on the prize-winning film Atwill debuted on YouTube in 2014 with Neil Dickson returning as Atwill, and Michael Swan joining the cast as Nelson.
 Brent Huff returned in several episodes as Atwill's nemesis Kobalt.
 The first season consisted of ten episodes, and series guest stars included Patty McCormack, Rick Podell, Kim Delgado, Lou Wagner, Patrick Pinney, and Nicole Ansari.

 In 2017, Atwill became a TV series called Atwill at Large with Dickson and Swan continuing their roles as Atwill and Nelson.
 Guest stars included Michael Lindsay-Hogg, Fred Melamed, and Mauricio Mendoza.
 It played on YouTube for five episodes.

 In July 2017 he returned to Canada to shoot the film Shortly to Go, starring Colin Fox and Kenneth Welsh.
 The film was shot on location in Elora, Ontario and later involved shooting in Studio City, California with Patty McCormack.
 Written, produced and directed by Dennis, the executive producer was Ulrika Vingsbo, who was also the film's editor.

 In 2018, Dennis wrote and directed the film, Barking Mad, which starred Neil Dickson, Michael Swan, Patty McCormack, Edward Asner, Loren Lester, Mary Stavin, and Fred Melamed.
 It was produced for Foo Dog Films by Ulrika Vingsbo.
 The film was shot entirely on an iPad.
 The movie won an award for Best Ensemble Cast at the 2021 Studio City Film Festival.

+In 2022, Dennis wrote and directed the feature film "Deadly Draw", which starred Brent Huff, Ulrika Vingsbo, Jack Maxwell, Fred Melamed, Gail O'Grady, Jeffrey Byron, Patty McCormack and Ed Asner (in his final screen appearance).
+Ulrika Vingsbo won for Best Actress at the 2023 Vegas Film Awards and Fred Melamed won for Best Supporting Actor.
+The film also won for Best Comedy feature at the 2023 Tarzana International Film Festival.